 The history of Oaks Christian School (OCS) begins with the generosity of David Price and Dallas Price-Van Breda.
 Their vision was to create a Christian high school of the highest caliber in the West Los Angeles area.
 Their search for a suitable property began in March 1994, but yielded few options and no success.

-This seven-acre site was developed to create a new OCS Middle School campus replete with creative facilities and programming specifically geared toward middle school-aged students.
+This seven-acre site was developed to create a new OCS Middle School campus replete with modern facilities and creative programming specifically geared toward middle school students.
 The grand opening of the new middle school campus in August 2009 marked another chapter in the school's history--the fruits of the Price's generosity and an extension of their original dream and vision.
-In recent years, OCS has added Academy V, a fifth grade program, and the Learning Center that serves over 800 OCS and community students annually, as well as an online school.

-OCS continues to prosper in its efforts to meet the needs of students and families that dreamed of a school that integrates academics, arts, athletics and Christian values--all in a nurturing, family environment.
+That original seed has flourished to become a thriving student body of nearly 1,400 students, encompassing grades 5-12.
+Oaks Christian School continues to prosper in its efforts to meet the needs of students and families that dreamed of a school that integrates academics, arts, athletics and Christian values--all in a nurturing, family environment.

 Oaks Christian High School today - the Price Academic Building housing the high school classrooms and administrative offices.